A tribute to SOUL Plant-Based cuisine

-SOUL stands for Seasonal, Organic, Unique and Local…
+SOUL Cuisine stands for Seasonal, Organic, Unique and Local

 Times are changing!
-Plant-Based Food products are on the rise…
+Plant-Based is on the rise…

 The recent burger-battle around fake meat is the tree (vegan fast-food) that hides the forest (creative plant-based cuisine).
 Don’t get me wrong, I have been waiting for plant foods to become widely available.
 I don’t deny that there are very interesting players out there like CalifiaFarms (plant milks), Oatly (oat milks), Violife (plant-based cheeses) or Miyoko’s (plant-based cheeses and butters)… The life of professionals especially chefs and restaurants owners is going to be greatly simplified by these types of good quality and widely available plant-based products.

 Plant milks, creams, butters are real game changers, for sure.
 Yet you can make most of them quickly and easily by yourself.

 Processed vegan foods are widely available now and useful in a lot of circumstances but that doesn’t imply that we have to limit our cuisine to them.